Skip to main content

 How Does HIPAA Apply to Wellness Programs?

-The applicability of HIPAA hinges on whether the is considered part of an employer’s group health plan.
+The applicability of HIPAA hinges on whether the wellness program is considered part of an employer’s group health plan.
 Many wellness initiatives are offered through the health insurance plan as a benefit.
 In this scenario, the wellness program and its third-party administrator are subject to HIPAA.

 This creates a potential gap in protection that must be addressed by other means, such as the vendor’s own privacy policy and the specific terms of the consent you provide.